numtide/nix-vm-test/doc/getting-started.md

 This command should output something if hardware-accelerated KVM is enabled on your system, nothing if it's not.

-For more information about whether your processor supports hardware-accelerated KVM, and if so, hw to enable it, see [this article](https://www.speaknetworks.com/enable-intel-vt-amd-v-support-hardware-accelerated-kvm-virtualization-extensions/)
+For more information about whether your processor supports hardware-accelerated KVM, and if so, how to enable it, see [this article](https://www.speaknetworks.com/enable-intel-vt-amd-v-support-hardware-accelerated-kvm-virtualization-extensions/)

 ## Setting up the Project